How to Manage Pests

 UC Pest Management Guidelines

 The roof rat, sometimes called the black rat, is a common vertebrate pest in citrus orchards.
-It builds leaf and twig nests in citrus trees or nearby trees or it can nest, in debris piles or thick mulch on the ground.
-This agile, sleek rat has a pointed muzzle and tail that is longer than the body and head combined.
+It builds leaf and twig nests in citrus trees or nearby trees, or it can nest in debris piles or thick mulch on the ground.
+This agile, sleek rat has a pointed muzzle, and a tail that is longer than the body and head combined.